-Competition winners were celebrated the world over and their music was played on most classical-music-affiliated radios all over the place.
-Who doesn’t recall Van Cliburn’s ticker-tape parade when he won the ‘Tchaikovsky’, that nowadays feels a thing of romanticism and nostalgia?
+Competition winners were celebrated the world over, and their music was played on most classical-music-affiliated radios all over the place.
+Who doesn’t recall Van Cliburn’s ticker-tape parade when he won the ‘Tchaikovsky’, an instance that nowadays feels a thing of romanticism and nostalgia?

 On the other hand, who remembers who won the last two major international opera competitions?
 I’m sure a few of the hard-core music lovers and musicians will, but I have some reservations when it comes to the majority of musicians.
 Do you remember?

 So why people are not focusing that much on competitions anymore?
-Is it because there are no good musicians like in the past?
-Is it because there is no need for them?
-Well, if anything, there is more talent around in my opinion; perhaps, there is too much talent waiting to be discovered.
+Is it because there are no talented musicians like in the past?
+Is it because there is no need for competitions?
+Well, if anything, there is more talent around, in my opinion; perhaps there is too much talent waiting to be discovered.

-2. People are looking for more image-oriented artists, and they are losing interest the “stuffy” and “know-it-all-faced” classical musicians.
-Unfortunately or fortunately, popular media have “shaped” people’s taste in wanting more “fresh” and “brilliant” artistic profiles, away from the past’s introversion. (see televised popular song competitions).
+2. People are looking for more image-oriented artists, and they are losing interest in the “stuffy” and “know-it-all-faced” classical musicians.
+Unfortunately or fortunately, popular media have shaped people’s taste in wanting more fresh and brilliant artistic profiles, away from the past’s introversion. (see televised popular song competitions, for instance).

 4. Competitions through their judges and archaic traditions, created preferential and specific profiles of what is a good musician, forgetting that an audience is the ultimate judge; so, just because you taught your student how you personally think music should be performed, it doesn’t make other musicians’ musical approaches inapt.
 (See Pogorelich).
 So, music competitions have stayed behind in the musical zeitgeist.